SecondLeader/gitskills/readme.txt

  git is a free software third.
- git has a mutable index called stage. git  track is changed. create and use branch dev.
+ git has a mutable index called stage. git  track is changed. create and use branch dev.create branch is simple and quick.